ajlopez/Talks/TddJavaScript/README.md

-# Talk PHP and Node.js
+# Talk TDD and JavaScrip

-These are the slides of my Anglish/Spanish presentation, at [PHP Conference Argentina 2013](http://www.phpconference.com.ar/)
+These are the slides of my Anglish/Spanish presentation

 http://www.phpconference.com.ar/php-node-js-y-tutti-li-fiocci/